khoruzhii/flip-cpd/README.md

 `search`.
 These programs perform pool-based flip graph search for low-rank decompositions over a finite field. `search2` works over 𝔽₂ and `search3` over 𝔽₃.
 The same `2`/`3` suffix convention is used for the other tools.
 They take a tensor name (matching an entry in `data/tensors/`) and explore the flip graph.

 `lift`.
 These tools take modular schemes found by `search2`/`search3` and perform Hensel lifting followed by rational reconstruction.
-Starting from schemes over 𝔽₂ or 𝔽₃, they lift to an extension field $𝔽_{p^k}$ and then reconstruct coefficients over ℤ or ℚ. The resulting lifted and rational schemes are written to the corresponding directories under `data/`.
+Starting from schemes over 𝔽₂ or 𝔽₃, they lift to an extension field mod _pᵏ_ and then reconstruct coefficients over ℤ or ℚ. The resulting lifted and rational schemes are written to the corresponding directories under `data/`.

 `select`.
 Once a collection of rational schemes is available, these programs read them, analyse possible recursions, and select Pareto-optimal schemes according to rank, number of recursion calls and number of additions.
 The selected schemes are written both in `.npy` format and in a human-readable `.txt` format.